-SubsequentDetention, in-school suspension, 1-180 daysOffense:out-of-school suspension, or expulsion.
+Subsequent Detention, in-school suspension, 1-180 days

-Sexting and/or Possession of Sexually Explicit, Vulgar or Violent Material - Students may not possess or display, electronically or otherwise, sexually explicit, vulgar or violent material including, but not limited to, pornography or depictions of nudity, violence or explicit death or injury.
+Sexting and/or Possession of Sexually Explicit, Vulgar or Violent

+Material - Students may not possess or display, electronically or otherwise, sexually explicit, vulgar or violent material including, but not limited to, pornography or depictions of nudity, violence or explicit death or injury.
 This prohibition does not apply to curricular material that has been approved by district staff for its educational value.
 Students will not be disciplined for speech in situations where it is protected by law.

-First Offense: Confiscation.
-Principal/Student conference, detention, in-school suspension, or 1-180 days out-of-school suspension.
-Subsequent Offense: Confiscation.
-Detention, in-school suspension, 1-180 days out-of-school suspension, or expulsion.
+First Confiscation.
+Principal/Student conference,

+Subsequent Confiscation.
+Detention, in-school

+Offense: suspension, 1-180 days out-of-school

+suspension, or expulsion.